 Apart from 1 guy in charge of the swings and barge the whole place was to ourselves.
 And so I decided to pay the $1 fee for the barge and ended pulling myself right under the cascade.
 The waterfall is around 10 feet high and with the flow of water not being so powerful it was great to take a natural shower in the cool morning water.

 On my way back from the cascade, tourists had already arrived so we decided to check out the other levels.
 The other levels are less than a 5 minute walk away from the first.

 Again these falls were deserted, only a Tarzan swing man.
 I thought I’d take a go this time, so I paid the fee for the swing and Jacqueline took the barge.

 I’m still not sure what I was trying to accomplish but I must have swung over the pool 30 times.
 And almost every time I let go I ended up in some strange position.
 Probably I tried to create the perfect tarzan swing jump.

 Beside the first level, Cambugahay Falls didn’t seem to get much attention.
-We basically spent over an hour at the second level and only a local couple came along after some time.
+We basically spent over an hour at the third level and only a local couple came along after some time.
 At least this was the case when we were there.
 It may have been a bit early since we had already left by 9am.

 Check this video for an aerial view of Cambugahay Falls.

 How to Get to Siquijor